Abbey and Altenmünster of Lorsch

 What should I wear?

-Comfortable clothing and footwear are recommended, particularly if you plan to explore the site thoroughly.
-Dress appropriately for the weather conditions during your visit.
+Comfortable clothing and shoes are advisable, especially if you plan to explore the outdoor areas of the site.

 Location